blvrd/manifold/README.md

 For the little colored dots next to each tab:

 - green means that the tab is currently reading output from the process
-- yellow means the process is still running
+- yellow means the process is no longer producing output
 - red means the process exited with am error (non-zero status code)

 I'm not sure how I feel about these and might change them or rip them out entirely.